Praashon/Telegram_Message/README.md

 # TelegraMsg

-A simple Python script to send messages to a Telegram user using the Telethon library.
+Easily send messages to your friends or colleagues on Telegram using this simple Python script powered by Telethon.

 ## Features